jonhjelm/docs-and-training/tutorials/services/python_async_waiter.md

 ### Adapt the webservice's context root
-As for the [calculator-service tutorial](python_sync_calculator.md), the first thing to do is to adapt the existing code so that it will run and be reachable after you have deployed it on the CloudFlow platform.
+As for the [calculator-service tutorial](python_sync_calculator.md), the first thing to do is to adapt the existing code so that it will run and be reachable after you have deployed it on the SemWES platform.
 Therefore, you have to tell the service its _relative deployment path_ or _context root_.
-In CloudFlow, this path is always made up of two elements:
+In SemWES, this path is always made up of two elements:
 ```
 CONTEXT_ROOT=/<project>-<service_name>
 ```